Norodom Sihanouk: House arrest

-From this point onwards Sihanouk was kept under house arrest at the royal palace.
+From this point onwards, Sihanouk was kept under house arrest at the royal palace.
 In September 1978, he was removed to another apartment in Phnom Penh's suburbs, where he lived until the end of the year.
 Throughout his confinement, Sihanouk made several unsuccessful requests to the Angkar to travel overseas.
 Vietnam invaded Cambodia on 22 December 1978.
 On 1 January 1979, Sihanouk was taken from Phnom Penh to Sisophon, where he stayed for three days until 5 January, when he was taken back to Phnom Penh.
 Sihanouk was taken to meet Pol Pot, who briefed him on the Angkar's plans to repulse Vietnamese troops.

 On 6 January 1979, Sihanouk was allowed to fly to Beijing from Phnom Penh, where he was greeted by Zhou Enlai's successor, Deng Xiaoping.
 The next day Phnom Penh fell to advancing Vietnamese troops on 7 January 1979.
 On 9 January 1979, Sihanouk flew from Beijing to New York to attend the UN Security Council, where he simultaneously condemned the Khmer Rouge for orchestrating the Cambodian genocide as well as the Vietnamese occupation of Cambodia.
 Sihanouk subsequently sought asylum in China after making two unsuccessful asylum applications with the US and France.

 FUNCINPEC and CGDK years

 Resistance movement

 After the Khmer Rouge regime was overthrown, a new Cambodian government supported by Vietnam, the People's Republic of Kampuchea (PRK), was established.
 The Chinese leader, Deng Xiaoping, was unhappy with Vietnam's influence over the PRK government.
-Deng proposed to Sihanouk that he co-operate with the Khmer Rouge to overthrow the PRK government, but the latter rejected it, as he opposed the genocidal policies pursued by the Khmer Rouge while they were in power.
-In March 1981, Sihanouk established a resistance movement, FUNCINPEC which was complemented by a small resistance army known as Armée Nationale Sihanoukiste (ANS).
+Deng proposed to Sihanouk that he co-operate with the Khmer Rouge to overthrow the PRK government, but Sihanouk refused, as he opposed the genocidal policies pursued by the Khmer Rouge while they were in power.
+In March 1981, Sihanouk established the National United Front for an Independent, Neutral, Peaceful and Cooperative Cambodia (FUNCINPEC) which was complemented by a small resistance army known as Armée Nationale Sihanoukiste (ANS).

-He appointed In Tam, who had briefly served as Prime Minister in the Khmer Republic, as the commander-in-chief of ANS.
-The ANS needed military aid from China, and Deng seized the opportunity to sway Sihanouk into collaborating with the Khmer Rouge.
+He appointed In Tam, who had briefly served as prime minister in the Khmer Republic, as the commander-in-chief of ANS.
+The ANS needed military aid from China, and Deng seized the opportunity to sway Sihanouk into collaborating again with the Khmer Rouge.
 Sihanouk reluctantly agreed, and started talks in March 1981 with the Khmer Rouge and the Son Sann-led Khmer People's National Liberation Front (KPNLF) on a unified anti-PRK resistance movement.